MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 For enterprises that use passwords today, passkeys (FIDO2) provide a seamless way for workers to authenticate without entering a username or password.
 Passkeys provide improved productivity for workers, and have better security.

-This document focuses on enabling passkey-based passwordless authentication.
-At the end of this article, you'll be able to sign in to your Microsoft Entra account using a passkey stored on a FIDO2 security key or in the Microsoft Authenticator app.
+This topic lists requirements and steps to enable passkey.
+At the end of this article, you'll be able to sign in to your Microsoft Entra account using a device-bound passkey, such as a FIDO2 security key.

+Users can also sign in with a passkey by using Microsoft Authenticator.
+For more information, see [How to enable Authenticator passkey](how-to-enable-authenticator-passkey.md).

 ## Requirements